 The derby became Martin Willis' trademark >

-WILLIS, MARTIN – Willis went on to his PhD in Commercial and Industrial Economics from Pacific Western University in 1995.
+WILLIS, MARTIN – He was born on February 27, 1938 in Memphis, Tennessee to William Martun (Sr) and Gora (Paudert) Willis.
+Martin went on to his PhD in Commercial and Industrial Economics from Pacific Western University in 1995.
 Not a bad career move for a guy who looks back at his Sun career with a smile and says ''We were making $8 a day''.
 Willis had a lengthy career in hotel management, but it is for his sax work that he is most remembered.

 Although his professional musical career only lasted from 1956 to 1966, Willis left a deep mark on Memphis rock and roll during its formative years.